Update cookies preferences

 OBJECTIVE

-Aside from my personal experiences, I occasionally used research work in Academia.com, which is supported by citations that eventually support the authenticity of this article, which serves as a commentary on the referenced research work in return.
-This time, I found one that suits my objective in this article.
+Aside from my personal experiences, I occasionally used research work in Academia.com, which is supported by citations that eventually support the authenticity of this blog, which serves as a commentary on the referenced research work in return.
+This time, I found one that suits my objective in this blog.
 It's a research work submitted by Mirjana Pali, an Architecture graduate of Epoka University in Albania.
-So, please expect me to quote some excerpts from the research work to help us understand more deeply the objective of this article.
+So, please expect me to quote some excerpts from the research work to help us understand more deeply the objective of this blog.

 A BRIEF HISTORY OF FREEHAND OR MANUAL DRAWING